 Accounting for the thick sediment sequences that blanket the surfaces of the continents is a paramount issue for understanding the physical aspects of the Genesis Flood.
-In continental platform regions, such as the heartland of the US, sequences of fossil-bearing sediments are commonly 2000 m or more in thickness (Prothero and Schwab 2004).
+In continental platform regions, such as the heartland of the U.S., the sequence of fossil-bearing sediment layers are commonly 2000 m (6561ft) or more in cumulative thickness (Prothero and Schwab 2004, 12-14).
 They also typically display astonishing horizontal continuity (e.g., Ager 1973).
 Just what sort of physical processes could have moved such huge volumes of sediment and arranged it in such orderly, laterally extensive layers within the span of a single year, as Scripture requires?
 As a preliminary exercise one can make rough estimates of the erosion, sediment transport, and deposition rates that are needed.
-If we assume that most of the primary deposition occurred within the interval of 150 days during which "the water prevailed on the earth" (Genesis 7:24), we can compute an average deposition rate over that interval needed to produce a column of sediment, say, 1800m thick, which is the mean value over the continents today.
-Dividing 1800m by 150 days yields a time-averaged rate of deposition of 12 m/day (0.5 m/hr or $1.4 \times 10^{-4} \text{ m/s}$).
+If we assume that most of the primary deposition occurred within the interval of 150 days during which "the water prevailed on the earth" (Genesis 7:24), we can compute an average deposition rate over that interval needed to produce a column of sediment, say, 1800 m (5905ft) thick, which is the mean value over the continents today.
+Dividing 1800 m (5905ft) by 150 days yields a time-averaged rate of deposition of 12 m/day (0.5 m/hr or 1.4×10-4 m/s).
 It also suggests a comparable time-averaged rate of erosion.

 The large lateral extent of most of the layers suggests significant transport distances.
-Let us assume that the average distance between the sites of erosion and deposition is $500 \text{ km} (5 \times 10^5 \text{ m})$ and that the average speed of the water is 20 m/s (45 mph).
-A typical sediment particle is therefore in suspension for $(5 \times 10^5 \text{ m})/(20 \text{ m/s}) = 2.5 \times 10^4 \text{ s}$ (6.9 hr).
-If the input and output of the pipeline, so to speak, is the erosion/deposition rate of 1.4×10^{-4} m/s, then the average suspended sediment load distributed vertically through the sheet of flowing water must be $(1.4 \times 10^{-4} \text{ m/s}) \times (2.5 \times 10^{4} \text{ s}) = 3.5 \text{ m}$.
+Let us assume that the average distance between the sites of erosion and deposition is 1000km (621mi) (1×106m) and that the average speed of the water is 20 m/s (45 mph).
+A typical sediment particle is therefore in suspension for $(1 \times 10^6 \text{ m})/(20 \text{ m/s}) = 5 \times 10^4 \text{ s}$ (13.9hr).
+If the input and output of the pipeline, so to speak, is the erosion/deposition rate of 1.4×10-4m/s, then the average suspended sediment load distributed vertically through the sheet of flowing water must be $(1.4\times10^{-4} \text{m/s})\times(5\times10^{4} \text{s})=7 \text{m}$.
 This requires that the depth of the flowing water be great enough and also its turbulence intense enough to sustain this sort of suspended load.
 From these simple estimates it is obvious that any viable candidate mechanism likely involves coherent sheets of turbulent water at least many tens of meters deep sweeping over the land surface at velocities of at least several tens of m/s.
 Since these are time-averaged estimates, when the likelihood of significant time variation, even episodicity, is taken into account, the peak water depths and speeds must have been substantially higher.